rkumar2468/canakit/README.md

 # canakit
-Repo with all the artifacts for pi-4
+Repo with all the artifacts for pi-4 (32 bit)

 ## Installation